crosscompute/crosscompute-views-map/README.md

 # Map Views for CrossCompute

 Render maps in your CrossCompute automations.
+Here are the views included in this package:

 - map-mapbox
 - map-pydeck-screengrid

+Please see https://github.com/crosscompute/crosscompute for more information about the CrossCompute Analytics Automation Framework.

 ## Usage